Aquatic-Codes/Android-Sudo/README.md

 ````
 Installation Tutorial:

-Go to releases and download latest source code (.zip)
+Download the latest Aqral-Sudo.zip from releases.

-Extract it to desired location.
+Extract it to any folder and open the folder in a terminal

-Open the extracted location in a terminal
+Run: su -c sh installSudo.sh

-run: su -c sh installSudo.sh
+Leave the rest to the script.

-The script will take care of installation.
+You can view install.log to know what happened.

-To view what was done during install, read insatll.log
+[ Note: install.example.log and update.example.log are example logs, only install.log is your log ]
 ````

 Thanks for using Sudo for android!